UstadMobile/UstadMobile/app-react/README.md

 * [Kotlin for the JS Platform - Javascript Modules (official)](https://kotlinlang.org/docs/js-modules.html)
 * [Kotlin for the JS Platform - Use dependencies from npm (official)](https://kotlinlang.org/docs/using-packages-from-npm.html)

+The api url endpoint is normally determined automatically by checking the browser location href.
+You can override it by adding ```apiUrl=https://domain.myendpoint.com/path/``` to the url (value must by url encoded as normal).

 ## MUI React/JS UI Development

 Run the app-react module via Gradle: